NachoToast/LethalCompanyModList/README.md

 - HookGenPatcher 0.0.5 by Evaisa
 - LethalModDataLib 1.2.2 by MaxWasUnavailable
 - LethalLib 0.16.0 by Evaise
-- LethalLevelLoader 1.2.4 by IAmBatby
 - Backrooms 0.1.3 by Backrooms
 - LobbyCompatibility 1.1.0 by BMX
-- SCPFoundationDungeon 4.3.0 by Badham_Mods
-- Scoopys_Variety_Mod 1.2.0 by scoopy
-- ShipWindows 1.3.6 by TestAccount666
+- ShipWindows 1.4.0 by TestAccount666

 ## Optional (Client-Side)